 The Boy Who Harnessed The Wind: Creating Currents of Electricity and Hope

 This is the true story of magic and ingenuity.
-Living in a village in Malawi 14-year-old William Kamkwamba had little access to electricity and water.
+Living in a village in Malawi 14-year-old William Kamkwamba had limited access to electricity and water.
 However, he had read of windmills and the power which they can create.
 William set out to deliver running water and electricity to his village.
 A luxury that few Malawians had.
 At the discouragement of others, William continued to dream and pressed on delivering his goal.
 You can find a copy here.

-Purple Hibiscus follows the story of Kambili and her older brother Jaja.
+Purple Hibiscus follows the story of Kambili and her older brother, Jaja.
 They are raised by a well-off family and a fanatically religious father.
-Kambili spend most of her life within her families compound, but when a military coup begins in Nigeria she is forced to abandon her home.
+Kambili spend most of her life within her families compound, but when a military coup begins in Nigeria, she is forced to abandon her home.
 Outside she finds the world full of freedom.
-However, when she returns she must strive to keep her family bonds together.
+However, when she returns, she must strive to keep her family bonds together.
 The story is woven with beautiful prose that leaves me envious of Chimamanda Ngozi Adichie’s talent.
 You can find a copy here.

 A Long Walk to Freedom

 “As I finally walked through those gates to enter a car on the other side, I felt- even at the age of seventy-one- that my life was beginning anew.
 My ten thousand days of imprisonment were over.” -Nelson Mandela.
 What more can be said about Nelson Mandela?
-He is possibly one of the must influential and inspirational Africans to have lived.
-When Nelson Mandela passed away in 2013 it was a loss to the world.
+He is possibly one of the most influential and inspirational Africans to have lived.
+When Nelson Mandela passed away in 2013, it was a loss to the world.
 His autobiography covers the span of his life up until he becomes president of South Africa.
 You can find a copy here.

 They Poured Fire on Us From the Sky: The True Story of Three Lost Boys from Sudan

 The true story of three Sudanese boys who fight for their survival.
 It recounts in their eyes the Second Sudanese War in 1987 and how they flee across Africa until they finally reach a refugee camp in Kenya where the struggle continues.
-They are then accepted as part of the Lost Boys of Sudan program in U.S. and continue their journey into America where they will face more adversity.
+They are then accepted as part of the Lost Boys of Sudan program in the U.S. and continue their journey into America where they will face more adversity.
 You can find a copy here.